shakilmith/documentaion/javafx/charts/stacked-barchart/stacked.md

 ## Add animation on data in javafx chart

-We can implement animation on javafx charts like in BarChart or PieChart to illustrate dynamic behaviour of many type activities like financial activities or live sports news etc. For now adding javafx TimeLine animation to our BarChart data, we create an animation timeline and create key frames to  randomely set the Y value for the data of the StackedBarChart(see the same example in javafx barChart tutorial).
+We can implement animation on javafx charts like in BarChart or PieChart to illustrate dynamic behavior of many type activities like financial activities or live sports news etc. For now adding javafx TimeLine animation to our BarChart data, we create an animation timeline and create key frames to  randomly set the Y value for the data of the StackedBarChart(see the same example in javafx barChart tutorial).
 The timeline starts when the application does and continues indefinitely in the auto-reverse mode.

 ```js
        //adding timeline animation to our StackedBarChart example application